Dwaipayan12/Weather_Now_App/README.md

-This is a Full Stavck project
+This is a Full Stack project